Welcome to the Berkeley Lab Ambassador Program

 - Network with participants

-- Create a basic LinkedIn profile so you can stay in touch with the people you meet
+- Share your LinkedIn profile with the people that you meet

 - Refer people to the career fair booth where they can get more information about jobs and internships

 - Ambassador’s can volunteer as much or as little time as their workload and availability allow.

 - For example, information sessions run 30 minutes to 1 hour and virtual career fair booth staffing is 1 hour.
 Judging poster sessions or serving on a panel may require more time.

 - Some Ambassadors commit up to 1 hour a year, while others are able to participate in multiple events.